-The fee for sign permits, inspections and certificates shall be established by the Board of Selectmen.
+The fee for sign permits, inspections and certificates shall be established by the Select Board.
 Pre-1991 signs are allowed but will require a permit.
 Sign permits for pre-1991 signs shall be issued by the Building Commissioner at no cost to the applicant upon satisfactory proof of the legal existence of said sign.

 The Building Commissioner will determine within 30 days from the date of filing a complete application for a sign permit whether to grant or deny the sign permit request.
 In the case of denials, the Building Commissioner shall provide, in writing, the basis for said denial.
 Failure of the Building Commissioner to act shall be deemed a denial.

 Maintaining and removing preexisting nonconforming signs.
 Preexisting nonconforming signs may be maintained.
 Preexisting nonconforming signs which are altered, relocated or replaced shall comply immediately with all provisions of this bylaw; provided, however, that if a preexisting nonconforming sign is involuntarily destroyed by any cause then the sign must be replaced, in-kind, within 18 months or the sign shall be subject to all applicable regulations of this bylaw.